Resinchem/Ultimate-Bedside-Lamp/docs/touchsensors.md

 ![Alarm Function List](images/touchsensor_05.jpg)

+* **None:** No action is taken when the sensors are tapped during an actively sounding alarm.
 * **Snooze Alarm:** Taps trigger the snooze period.
 The sensor then returns to its primary function until the snooze expires.
 * **Stop Alarm:** Taps fully deactivate the sounding alarm.
 The sensor returns to its primary function immediately.